A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 💡 Teacher Tip: Looking for different ways to use scavenger hunts?

-7. They improve observation skills in children.
+7. Improve observation skills in children.

 Scavenger hunts can help children develop their observation skills by teaching them to be more aware of their surroundings and notice details that they might otherwise miss.